riggerthegeek/steeplejack/README.md

 A NodeJS scaffolding framework.

 It enables you to quickly build module applications and for new modules to be available simply with the file being present.
-It's built with [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control) in mind, so that adding new modules becomes as simple as adding the files to your project.
-It also provides routing, any HTTP strategy you care to use and powerful data models that ensures your data is correct and valid
+It's built with [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control) at it's core, so that adding new modules becomes as simple as adding the files to your project.
+It also provides routing, any HTTP strategy you care to use and powerful data models that ensures your data is correct and valid.

 # Features
  - Inversion of Control container